sftcd/happykey/README.md

 and encrypt/decrypt calls.

 The [tvtest.sh](tvtest.sh) script tests all combinations of mode/cipheruite.
-That currently shows 13 out of 96 failures.
-Still checking that.
+That currently shows 1 out of 96 failures where there is no match in the set of test vectors (for mode=pskauth, suite=2,1,1).

 ## Key generation